calvinwyoung/obsidian-backlink-settings/README.md

 # Backlink Settings Plugin

-This is a plugin for [Obsidian](https://obsidian.md/) that allows users to store preferred settings for the backlinks / "Linked mentions" pane at the bottom of each file.
+This is a plugin for [Obsidian](https://obsidian.md/) that allows users to save preferred settings for the backlinks / "Linked mentions" pane at the bottom of notes.

-By default, Obsidian doesn't retain backlink settings so users need to adjust the backlink settings each time they open a new file.
+By default, Obsidian doesn't retain backlink settings so users need to adjust them each time they open a new file.

-This plugin allows users to set default values for the following options:
+This plugin allows users to save default values for the following options:

 - "Sort order": The default sort order
 - "Collapse results": Whether to collapse backlink results